Sociology, Human Services, and Crime Studies Assistantships and Individual Study

 Overview

-Students in the Sociology Department can develop their teaching and research skills through one-on-one experiential learning opportunities with faculty.
+Students in the Sociology, Human Services, and Crime Studies Department can develop their teaching and research skills through one-on-one experiential learning opportunities with faculty.
 Assistantships come in the form of Research Assistantships or Teaching Assistantships.
 Independent Studies can be taken at multiple levels.
 A Senior Thesis is an entire research project that fulfills the capstone requirement of our majors.
 We recommend students considering graduate school complete a Senior Thesis.

-As the Chronicle of Higher Education notes, “Engaging in research as an undergraduate has been shown to foster meaningful mentoring relationships, raise retention and graduation rates, and increase the odds of enrolling in graduate school and finding employment, according to the Council on Undergraduate Research.” (see the full article: https://www.chronicle.com/article/a-new-way-to-build-belonging-freshman-research).
+As the Chronicle of Higher Education notes, “Engaging in research as an undergraduate has been shown to foster meaningful mentoring relationships, raise retention and graduation rates, and increase the odds of enrolling in graduate school and finding employment, according to the Council on Undergraduate Research.” (see the full article: A New Way to Build Belonging: Freshman Research).

 Types of Individual Experiences